agence-adeliom/horizon-tools/README.md

 ```

-Experience the magic of WordPress Sage Tools and revolutionize your WordPress development workflow today! 🌟
+Experience the magic of WordPress Horizon Tools and revolutionize your WordPress development workflow today! 🌟

 ## Activate Features Individually

-While unlocking the full potential of WordPress Sage Tools is fantastic, sometimes you may want to enable specific features tailored to your project's needs.
-Fear not, as Sage Tools offers the flexibility to activate features on a case-by-case basis using the following providers:
+While unlocking the full potential of WordPress Horizon Tools is fantastic, sometimes you may want to enable specific features tailored to your project's needs.
+Fear not, as Horizon Tools offers the flexibility to activate features on a case-by-case basis using the following providers:

 - **AdminServiceProvider:** Facilitates the creation of custom administration pages within WordPress, integrating Advanced Custom Fields (ACF) to streamline the process of building and managing custom admin interfaces.
 - **BlockServiceProvider:** Unleashes the power of Gutenberg blocks within your Sage theme, allowing you to create rich and dynamic content layouts effortlessly.